 Sucking has a calming effect on infant fussiness.
 If you’re not breastfeeding, pacifiers should work too.

-The American Academy of Pediatrics (AAP) says it’s totally fine for a newborn to suck on to a pacifier and it won’t have any negative impact on their growth and development.
+The American Academy of Pediatrics (AAP) says it’s excellent for a newborn to suck onto a pacifier, and it won’t negatively impact their growth and development.

 8. Change the Diet

-If your child is breastfed, opt for healthy foods that increase breast milk production if the fussiness is caused by a low milk supply.
+If your child is breastfed, opt for healthy foods that increase breast milk production if a low milk supply causes fussiness.

 Try avoiding spicy foods, caffeine, dairy, and onions for a while to see if that helps.
 For formula-fed babies, trying a different formula might be a good idea.